 Thank your for your email and I am sorry I didn’t reply to your enquires sooner.
 I didn’t know if you were a genuine journalist or not at the time so I just ignored it.

-I have read your article and to be honest it was a very hard read because you made many assumptions.
-But to be fair, since I didn’t initially engage with you before the publication of the article you didn’t have the full facts or a official response from me before your deadline.
+I have read your article and to be honest it was a very hard read because you’ve made many false assumptions.
+But to be fair, since I didn’t initially engage with you before the publication of the article you didn’t have the full facts or a official response from me before the deadline.

 We never trick people to come and work with us.
 They know exactly what they are coming here to do and we make every effort to make sure they have checked out the website before they arrive and this usually gives them an idea what we are about before they come to shoot.
 When they arrive for a shoot they are treated with upmost respect at all times and are never forced to do anything they don’t wish to do.
 They are spoken to at length about how the shoot will run and are encouraged to ask questions at all times and let us know if they feel uncomfortable at any time.
 We foster a easy and relaxed atmosphere at the shoots while always treating them with the most upmost respect.